 Apart from the management of business image, e-commerce can be used to enhance the relationship between brands' attributes and corporate brand image.
-A good brand image is so important for brand building and brand positioning as well as improving the competitive ability of businesses.
+A good brand image is so important for brand building and brand positioning as well as improving the competitive ability of businesses (Da Silva and Alwi, 2006).
 Also, a good brand image can improve the relationship between business and its customers.
 This relationship can be relied upon and used to influence customers' behaviour and to determine the extent of customer loyalty.
 For example, the images and messages that are transmitted about a companies' brand should provide sufficient information on which consumers and investors determine their degree of association.
-The value of this association can be determined further by the quality of product, service and public image of the brand.
+The value of this association can be determined further by the quality of product, service and public image of the brand (van Osselaer and Janiszewski, 2001; Keller, 2003).
 The development of customer loyalty can be influence by consumer-brand association as presented in the figure below.
 This process requires exposure to and the exchange of information between the brand and the customer.

-Figure 2: How loyalty is formed
+Figure 8: How loyalty is formed

 Customer's alignment is based on the information exchange and exposure and confirmation of loyalty should be monitored based on customer buying behaviour.
+Though, not all three case study companies have comprehensive information exchange functionality, the use of internet has increased brand awareness and exposure to customers.
+Information exchanges between brands and customers as found in all three companies.
+The E-commerce Manager at Woolworths noted that information exchange, on the one hand, allow customer access to company's information, its products and services and the other hand provides the personal information of individual customer to company.
 This information is necessary in assessing company's integrity and reputation and the shopping behaviour of customers.